Teodor Rygier

 Teodor Rygier (9 October 1841, Warsaw – 18 December 1913, Rome) was a Polish sculptor known especially for his Adam Mickiewicz Monument (1898) in Kraków, Poland.
 He was selected in the major competition by popular demand.

 Life

 Rygier studied in several European cities: Warsaw, Dresden, Munich and Vienna.
 In 1865-1866 he studied sculpture in both Berlin and Paris.
-Subsequently, Rygier lived and worked in Florence between 1873-1886, and from 1886 in Rome.
+Subsequently, Rygier lived and worked in Florence between 1873 and 1886, and from 1886 in Rome.
 The Academy of Fine Arts of St Petersburg named him as an academic, while the Academies of Fine Arts of Florence and Bologna nominated him as an honorary associate.